coopengo/trytond/doc/topics/modules/index.rst

         * ``noupdate`` to prevent the framework to update the records,
-        * ``depends`` to import data only if all modules in the comma separated module list value are installed,
+        * ``depends`` to import data only if all modules in the comma separated module list value are activated,
         * ``grouped`` to create records at the end with a grouped call.
+        * ``language`` to import data only if the language is translatable.

     * ``record``: Create a record of the model defined by the attribute ``model`` in the database.
 The ``id`` attribute can be used to refer to